 Faking theft of your car can lead to serious consequences if the insurance company finds out that you faked it they will definitely take strict action against you.
 When your car is stolen for real, then only claim for the insurance with all the details required.

 If the driver is not a major or doesn’t have a legal driving license then no claim will be passed by the insurance company.
 You should not lie about who was driving your car, and the driver should have a driving license then only the claim would pass.

-The insurance company has the right to deny your claim, penalize you with a higher premium or may even cancel your policy if you get caught lying and misguiding the insurance company in order to get your claim processed.
+The insurance company has the right to deny your claim, penalize you with a higher premium, or may even cancel your policy if you get caught lying and misguiding the insurance company to get your claim processed.
 So, honesty is a wise approach.